We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 Everyone involved with Gabalfa Primary School is committed to working and learning together to achieve excellence for all.
 We work alongside parents and the community to provide a safe, supportive environment where learners can develop the necessary skills to become independent and self-sufficient adults who will succeed and contribute responsibly in a global community.
 We have developed a self-evaluating, forward thinking, positive, friendly and mutually supportive learning environment in which all members feel valued and are an integral part of the decision making process.

-We are delighted to be a GL Advocate Partner, using a range of GL assessments in our day-to-day work to ensure that we achieve our main purpose - a school where achievement is high and every child is able to thrive and develop within a supportive environment, where learning is engaging and individuals are valued.
+We are delighted to be a GL Advocate Partner, using a range of their assessments in our day-to-day work to ensure that we achieve our main purpose - a school where achievement is high and every child is able to thrive and develop within a supportive environment, where learning is engaging and individuals are valued.

 Hinchingbrooke is a remarkable state school, set in acres of beautiful grounds and adjoining a country park.
 Hinchingbrooke House was formerly the family home of the Cromwells and the Montagus (the Earls of Sandwich).
-The school finds inspiration from its heritage and gives both staff and students a very special pride and a sense of identity.
+The school finds inspiration from it's heritage and gives both staff and students a very special pride and a sense of identity.
 Our core purpose is to nurture all of our students as uniquely talented individuals and principled global citizens, maximising their academic outcomes, their personal development and their capacity to be independent autonomous learners.

+Our mission is to inspire excellence and to fulfil potential.
+We aim for all students to be nurtured as uniquely talented individuals, finding fulfilment through their learning and the development of their intellectual, creative, physical and emotional capabilities.
 We aim for our students to develop the moral integrity to become responsible global citizens, so that they may take their place in society with confidence and we are confident that anyone associated with the Hinchingbrooke learning community, student or adult, will leave the richer for their experience.